I did a quick search for the term and did not find anything concrete, so I thought I might as well publicly document my thoughts.

 (Useful pre-reading: About these papers)

 Almost everyone doing microservices today will tell you that microservices need to be stateless.
 In another post of mine I explain that statelessness is not an end in and of itself; instead, it is just a means to an end.
 The desired end is scalability and resilience, and statelessness is just one among possibly many ways of achieving it.
-Furthermore, I explain that statelessness in particular performs very badly, and from an engineering standpoint it is a very cowardly solution.
+Furthermore, I explain that statelessness in particular is a very cowardly solution from an engineering standpoint, and it performs very badly.
 For details, please see michael.gr - On Stateless Microservices.

 What remains to be shown is whether there exists an alternative.